latentsp/interview-assignment/README.md

 ### Background Behavior

+The binary implements an Argyle Mock Server that simulates a payroll/paystub API with webhook functionality.
+It generates fake paystub data, sends webhook events (like `paystubs.added`, `paystubs.updated`, `paystubs.fully_synced`) to a registered callback URL, and exposes REST endpoints for querying paystubs.
+The server includes a comprehensive chaos engineering system that intentionally introduces data, state, timing, order, network or security failures.

 Once registered, the mock server automatically:
 - Sends random `paystubs.added` and `paystubs.updated` webhooks every 3-8 seconds
 - ~20% of events use the seeded account ID
+- ~5% of events include a failure scenario
 - Persists all data to `db.json` (survives restarts)

 ## Database